Date & time

 Linking policy with budgets: Korean experience in consumer advocacy for breastfeeding, Kim Jai-Ok President, E. Consumer, Korea

 This event is hosted by the Tax and Transfer Policy Institute (TTPI) and School of Regulation and Global Governance (RegNet) at The Australian National University, and is supported by the College of the Asia and the Pacific, the Gender Institute and Australian Research Council.

-In association with this public lecture there will be a by-invite only workshop at Crawford School on Monday 11 and Tuesday 12 September, with a limited number of extra registrations available.
-Please email firstname.lastname@example.org to express your interest to attend.
+In association with this public lecture there will be a workshop at Crawford School on Monday 11 and Tuesday 12 September, with a limited number of extra registrations available.
+Please register via the event page.